scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 }
 ~~~

-Note that, in general, an operation that doesn’t *have to* be strict should
+Note that, in general, an operation that doesn't *have to* be strict should
 be implemented in a non-strict mode, otherwise it would lead to surprising
 behaviour when used on a non-strict concrete collection (you can read more
 about that statement in